The United Nations Charter resulted from negotiations

 In the institutional architecture of the UN, it has been attributed to a body of reduced composition – the United Nations Security Council (UNSC) – primacy over the conduct of matters related to international peace and security.
 The war has become a violation of international law, and states have pledged to resolve their disputes by peaceful means and to avoid using force in international relations.

-Characterized by its position of independence, balance and capacity for dialogue, Brazil acts - in the exercise of the mandates of the UNSC and other United Nations bodies - by building consensus, especially in situations of great polarization and divergence among the members of the UNSC.
+Characterized by its position of independence, balance and capacity for dialogue, Brazil acts - during its terms at the UNSC and in other United Nations bodies - to build consensus, especially in situations of great polarization and divergence among the members of the UNSC.

 Brazil advocates the need to reform the UNSC in order to make it more legitimate and representative of the group of UN member states, which today total 193 countries.
 The reform is necessary for the body to reflect the contemporary world.
 It is a matter of preserving the United Nations framework, adapting its structures to the requirements of the 21st century.